-- Transportation – Our firm has helped with the development of several short-line railroads in Manitoba, Saskatchewan and Alberta which support farming communities, investors and stakeholders in the grain supply chain and their ability to quickly and efficiently transport products to distribution facilities.
-Our latest projects involved the creation of the Lake Line Railroad Inc. from Gimli to Selkirk and the Long Creek Railroad Company Inc.
+- Transportation – Our firm has helped with the development of several short-line railroads in Manitoba, Saskatchewan, and Alberta, which support farming communities, investors, and stakeholders in the grain supply chain and their ability to transport products quickly and efficiently to distribution facilities.
+Examples of projects include the creation of the Lake Line Railroad Inc. from Gimli to Selkirk and the Long Creek Railroad Company Inc.

 While you focus on the operation of your business, we will work on solving your legal problems and protecting your interests.
-Whatever your challenge, we’re ready to support you.
-TDS is proud to be external counsel for some leading agribusiness and agrifood companies, including:
+Whatever your challenge, we are ready to support you.
+TDS is proud to be external counsel for some leading agribusiness and agri-food companies, including:

 - HyLife Inc.